gtg875r/Monopoly_Lite/README.md

 # Monopoly Lite
-A backend version of the boardgame classic using Python.
+A terminal-based version of the boardgame classic using Python.
 <br></br>

 ## Table of Contents